YusufManuel/AMCL/README.md

 # AMCL
-AMCL and Path Planning for Group Project.
+Post-Localisation (AMCL) and Path Planning (move_base) for Group Project.
+Plan to change a few thingsd in the future.